 - If your annual income and net worth are both at least $107,000, you can invest the lesser of:

 - $107,000; or

-- 10% of the lesser of your annual income or net worth.
+- 10% of the greater between your annual income or net worth.

 These limits apply to everyone, including “accredited investors.”

 You and your spouse may combine your incomes and assets for purposes of determining how much you may invest, although if you do so, you will be treated as a single investor for purposes of determining how much either of you may invest.